joyuche446/sales-performance-analytics-tableau/README.md

 * Data visualization (bar charts, line charts, KPI cards, sparklines)
 * Business insights and performance analysis using Tableau
 ## Results & Recommendations:
+Overall, the analysis revealed strong year-over-year (YoY) growth across all key metrics.
+Sales increased by 20.4%, while quantity sold rose by 26.8%, indicating a significant expansion in customer demand and transaction volume.
+However, profit grew at a lower rate of 14.24%, suggesting that increased sales did not translate proportionally into profitability.
+The monthly trend analysis (via sparklines and line charts) showed consistent upward movement in sales and quantity throughout the current year, with some fluctuations that may indicate seasonal demand patterns.
+This highlights opportunities for better demand forecasting and inventory planning.
+At the product level, the dashboard identified clear disparities in performance across subcategories.
+Some product segments consistently performed above average, contributing significantly to overall revenue, while others underperformed, dragging down profitability.
+A key observation from the KPI comparison is the gap between sales growth and profit growth, which points to potential margin compression.
+This may be influenced by higher discounts, increased operational costs, or a shift toward lower-margin products.
 ## Next Steps: